 We employed a large team of accomplished skiers, spanning multiple years now, to test backcountry ski bindings.
-In the last year alone, our lead test editor himself has tested bindings in the Tetons, Wind River Range, Alaska Range, Chile, and Argentina.
+In the last couple of years alone, our lead test editor himself has tested bindings in the Tetons, Wind River Range, Canada, Alaska Range, Chile, and Argentina.
+In the winter of 19/20 this lead tester racked up "half a million vertical feet in half a year".
 Previous seasons and other testers have taken things even further afield.
 Of course, some things need to be measured on the workbench.
 We note how we tested for each important binding criterium.

 We tested touring performance by going touring.
 We skinned tens of thousands of feet with every single binding in our test.
 Some of our tested bindings are approaching 100,000 vertical feet of human-powered skiing.
 While doing so, we collected observations and took notes on propensity for icing, heel riser options, and adjustment range, and in toe pivot range of motion.

 Again, our primary means of testing was in actual skiing.
 While skiing on a wide variety of surfaces (perfect pow to soul-crushing breakable crust), we noted mainly binding hold.
 Our team is pretty handy at noting, anecdotally, force transmission, chatter damping, and binding geometry, all while skiing.
 In just a few instances could we test release function.
 Mainly, our deductions on release performance defer to manufacturers and third party formal tests.
 When we can defer to the TUV organization and their DIN/ISO certification process, we note so.
 When we are citing manufacturer's descriptions, we make that clear as well.
 Finally, some aspects of downhill performance are a function of binding geometry.
-Using a millimeter ruler and a flat workbench, we measured each binding's stack and delta.
+We measured each mounted binding's stack and delta sing a millimeter ruler.

-First, we measured the distance from ski top sheet to center of toe pins and center of heel pins (or deduced location of virtual heel pins in the case of bindings that do not use heel pins).
+First, we measured the distance from ski top sheet to center of toe pins and center of heel pins (or deduced location of virtual pins in the case of bindings that do not use them in downhill mode).
 We performed such measurements with a boot in the binding, in downhill mode.
+Binding stack height is the average of the two measured values.
 Binding delta is reported as the difference between heel and toe measurements, in millimeters.
-Binding stack height is the average of the two measured values.
+"Ramp Angle" is a function of binding delta and your boot sole length.

 Ease of Use